Oil stocks and online supermarket Ocado buoy European equities

 Netherlands-based telecoms group Altice jumped 12 per cent after its French unit showed the first signs of recovery in the first quarter, while French waste and water group Suez rose 3.1 per cent after higher waste volumes boosted its first-quarter core earnings.
 Shares in shipping group Maersk and broadcaster RTL fell between 7.1 and 8.9 per cent after giving updates.

-Overall, European earnings have seen decent growth in the first quarter, though not on a par with the United States.
+Overall, European earnings have seen decent growth in the first quarter, though not on a par with the US.

 NEW YORK